benspector-mls/pong/README.md

 <div id="uniqueGameItemName"> </div>
 ```

-Later on you may want to add `#score` elements.
-For now, focus on the ball and the paddles.
+Not all of these game items will need objects.
+It is up to you to decide which ones do and which ones don't.
+You also may want more elements than just the ones mentioned, but those are the bare minimum required.

 ### CSS for Game Items